Homework Policy

 • Set homework, review assignments and provide feedback to students.

-• Monitor homework on a regular basis to help identify pupils with special difficulties
+• Monitor homework on a regular basis to help identify pupils with difficulties and differentiate as necessary.

 What happens when homework is not done?

 Homework should be completed each night.
 However, the school understands that at certain times children may have an unusual activity after school that leaves little time for homework to be completed.
-For example due to family commitments or involvement in a special occasion.
-In situations like this parents should write a note in the homework diary and their child will be excused from homework.
-This should not happen on a regular basis.
-It should not reoccur often on the same day each week.
-Children may work ahead on their regular homework (e.g. math and spellings) to allow time for after school clubs at the discretion of their parents only.
+For example, due to family commitments or involvement in a special occasion.
+In situations like this, parents should write a note in the homework diary and their child will be excused from homework.
+(This should not happen on a regular basis.
+It should not reoccur on the same day each week.)
+Children may work ahead on their regular homework (e.g. math and spellings) to allow time for after school clubs at the discretion of their parents.
 Parents should take responsibility for this as the primary educator of their child outside of school.
-When homework is not done regularly the teacher will make contact with the parent/guardian initially via the pupil’s homework journal to try to resolve the situation.
+When homework is not done regularly the teacher will contact the parent/guardian, initially via the pupil’s homework journal to try to resolve the situation.
 If the situation continues, then the matter is brought to the attention of the Principal who will contact the parent/guardian and arrange a meeting to discuss how the matter can be resolved.